wgrodzicki/playerprefsjson/README.md

 # **PlayerPrefsJson**

+> [!NOTE]
+> This repo contains the source code of my free PlayerPrefsJson asset available in the Unity Asset Store.

 PlayerPrefsJson is a lightweight alternative for the Unity's built-in PlayerPrefs class.
 Instead of using system's registry, it allows to save data in the convenient JSON format, making it easier to read, write or share files, locally or in the cloud.

 The asset requires minimal setup and can be added on top of an already existing project.
 It can be used to easily substitute standard PlayerPrefs in a safe manner or it can work alongside them as well.